openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 Defining Settings for Problem Components
 ****************************************

-In addition to the text of the problem and its Markdown formatting or OLX markup, you define the following settings for problem components.
-To access these settings, you edit the problem and then select **Settings**.
+In addition to the text of the problem and its formatting or OLX markup, you define the following settings for problem components.
+To access these settings, edit the problem.
+With the exception of **Display Name**, you can find all of these settings on the right side of your problem.
+Click on **Show advanced settings** to view additional options such as **Show Answer**, **Show reset option** and **Time between attempts**.

 .. contents::
   :local:
-  :depth: 1
+  :depth: 2

 If you do not edit these settings, default values are supplied for your problems.